Climate envoy: US Special Presidential Envoy for Climate Change

-Within the first week following their inauguration to office, the Biden Administration appointed John Kerry, who had previously served as the US Secretary of State during the 2013-2017 Obama Administration, to become the first-ever Special Presidential Envoy on Climate Change.
-Kerry was notable for his outspoken activism against climate change and had previously played significant roles in other revolutionary climate change milestones, including the 2015 Paris Agreement — the first universal and legally-binding international agreement adopted by all 197 nations of the UN to address climate change.
-As the Special Presidential Envoy on Climate Change, Kerry was responsible for guiding US diplomacy, mobilization, and international negotiations in regard to the climate crisis as well as ensuring that the US is actively participating and contributing to the global climate change movement.
-This was accomplished through efforts to reduce greenhouse gas emissions, spearhead clean energy initiatives, align finance flows to climate objectives, and build the resilience and adaptability of communities to climate change impacts.
-Kerry was most known for his endeavors to establish a cooperative relationship with China, which has the largest national carbon emissions alongside the US, in order to tackle global climate change.
-Additionally, due to the previous Trump Administration’s opposing stance on climate change, he faced a unique challenge in having to navigate political tensions and division regarding this topic.
+In his role as the US Special Presidential Envoy for Climate Change, Kerry was responsible for guiding US diplomacy, mobilization, and international negotiations in regard to the climate crisis as well as ensuring that the US is actively participating and contributing to the global climate change movement.
+This was accomplished through measures to reduce GHG emissions, spearhead clean energy initiatives, align finance flows to climate objectives, and build the resilience and adaptability of communities to climate change impacts.
+With a seat in the NSC, Kerry’s influence as a climate envoy exceeded that of his predecessors, providing him with the opportunity to offer a climate-oriented perspective on presidential decisions concerning foreign affairs and national security as well as ensure that the climate crisis is taken into account in these decisions.
+His input helped shape the Administration’s plan of action in terms of national and global climate mitigation and adaptation strategies, reinforcing the country’s capacity to deal with the detrimental, long-term consequences of climate change.
+However, due to the Trump Administration’s opposing stance on climate change, Kerry also faced the unique challenge of having to navigate political tensions and division surrounding this topic.

+One of John Kerry's most noteworthy accomplishments during his tenure as the on Climate Change under the Biden Administration was the establishment of a US-China climate agreement to combat climate change, specifically through initiatives that reduce carbon emissions and adopt cleaner energy sources.
+In the photo above, Kerry and China's former Special Envoy for Climate Change Xie Zhenhua shook hands at the 2015 COP21 conference that led to the historic Paris Agreement.